tugberkugurlu/go-bloggy/web/posts/2020/2020-12-24_21-11-00-configure-free-ssl-with-aws-application-load-balancer-through-terraform.md

 ALB and ACM integration addresses both of these issues, by providing a way to configure SSL as well as keeping it automatically renewed without any additional charges.
 To be fair, there is probably also a way to automate this all on Azure, but I have been also away from that world for over 2 years now, and I didn't have the mental capacity to sort it out.
 Anyway, enough with the excuses, and let's see how to make this all sorted through Terraform.

-## Creating the Certificate Through AWS Certificate Manager
+## Request Certificate Creation With AWS Certificate Manager

 For the purpose of serving the content of this blog through HTTPS, I wanted to create an SSL certificate for `www.tugberkugurlu.com`.
 However, I also wanted to have the option to serve other content under subdomains.
-That led me to look into whether I can actually create a wildcard certificate, and this in fact turned out to be possible.
-As started in [the ACM characteristics docs](https://docs.aws.amazon.com/acm/latest/userguide/acm-certificate.html), ACM allows you to use an asterisk (`*`) in the domain name to create an ACM certificate containing a wildcard name that can protect several sites in the same domain.
+That led me to look into whether I can actually create a wildcard certificate, and this turned out to be possible.
+As started in [the ACM characteristics docs](https://docs.aws.amazon.com/acm/latest/userguide/acm-certificate.html), ACM allows you to use an asterisk (`*`) in the domain name to create an ACM certificate containing a wildcard name that can protect several subdomains.

 With that information, the next step was to see how Terraform would allow me to create a wilcard certificate.
-Terraform AWS module already has a resource for us to create the certificate, which is called [`aws_acm_certificate`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/acm_certificate):
+[Terraform AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) already has a resource to create the certificate, which is called [`aws_acm_certificate`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/acm_certificate):

 ```
 resource "aws_acm_certificate" "tugberkugurlu_com" {